strivedi2/Speed-Camera-Violations-Chicago-2014-19/README.md

 ![](NumCameraViolations.png)

-#### Chart 2: Grouping zipcodes by the change in number of cameras
+#### Chart 2: Grouping zipcodes by change in number of cameras

 I wanted to understand the trend of how change in the number of cameras affects violations in a ZipCode.
 This is something that I tried to explore in the previous version as well but was not happy with the chart that was produced.
+Number of cameras were increased in 2018 from 150 to 162 and decreased in 2019 to 160.
+I am excited to see how the trend of average violations in these zipcodes will look like.
+It will also help me understand whether these camera installations were desired at these  zipcodes or could these resources be better used elsewhere.

 This time, based on inputs from my Professor, I plan to group zipcodes by the change in number of cameras.
 I plan to create 3 groups:
 - Zipcode where there was no change in the number of cameras
 - Zipcodes where number of cameras decreased
 - Zipcodes where number of cameras increased

-To keep the calculation simple, I plan to calculate the difference between 2014 and 2018.
-(Number of cameras were increased in 2018 from 150 to 162 and I am excited to see how the trend will look like.
-It will also help me understand whether these camera installations were warranted at the desired zipcodes or these resources could be better used elsewhere.)
+To keep the calculation simple, I plan to calculate the difference between 2014 and 2019.

 To first calculate the difference in number of cameras, I created a table visualization to help read the number of cameras per Zipcode per year.